Top 5 Things To Do in the Northern Territory

 You'll board Sundancer, a 50ft luxury catamaran with 100sqm of deck space and a fully air-conditioned saloon for when you need a break from the heat.
 Feel the wind and savour the silence as the motors cut and the sails unfurl for a sensational three-hour dinner cruise on Darwin Harbour.

-Sip unlimited Australian sparkling wine and graze on tapas and a barbecue dinner as the sky transforms around you.
-It's a jaw-dropping way to see the sunset, and a genuine sailing experience that captures the magic of the Top End from the water.
+Sip unlimited Australian sparkling wine, and graze on tapas and a barbecue dinner as the sky transforms around you.
+It's a jaw-dropping way to see the sunset, and a sailing experience that captures the magic of the Top End from the water.
 Not a bad way to spend an evening.

 3. Cruising Through Nitmiluk (Katherine) Gorge